senresearch/BulkLMM.jl/README.md

 Under the null hypothesis that no individual genetic marker is associated with the trait, traits are correlated according if the kinship matrix is not identity, and the genetic variance component is non-zero.
-Thus, a standard permutation test whene we shuffle the trait data randomly, is not appropriate.
-Instead, we rotate the data using the eigendecomposition of the kinship matrix, which de-correlates the data, and then shuffle the data after rescaling them by their standard deviations.
+Thus, a standard permutation test where we shuffle the trait data randomly, is not appropriate.
+Instead, we rotate the data using the eigen decomposition of the kinship matrix, which de-correlates the data, and then shuffle the data after rescaling them by their standard deviations.